Aniangelsuperbat1/Aniangelsuperbat1/README.md

 <br />
 <br />

-- 🌱 I’m currently learning ...Jenkins, unit testing, Python, JavaScript, GraphGL and doing LeetCode challenges!!!
+- 🌱 I’m currently learning ...Jenkins, unit testing, Python, JavaScript, and doing LeetCode challenges!!!
 - ⚡ Fun fact: ...
 I am a aquarius, I enjoy sunsets, long walks on the beach and dogs.
 - 📫 How to reach me: ...
 Bat symbol in the sky.